Caldarie/flutter_tflite_audio/README.md

 **BE AWARE:** Google's Teachable Machine requires [select tensorflow operators](https://www.tensorflow.org/lite/guide/ops_select#using_bazel_xcode) to work.
 This feature is experimental and will cause the following issues:

 1. Increase the overall size of your app.
-If this is unnacceptable for you, it's recommended that you build your own custom model using the [tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio)
+If this is unnacceptable for you, it's recommended that you build your own custom model.
+Tutorials can be found in the [About this plugin section](#about-this-plugin)

 2. Emulators for iOS do not work due to limited support for x86_64 architectures.
 You need to run your simulation on an actual device.
 Issue can be found [here](https://github.com/tensorflow/tensorflow/issues/44997)